SNAC: The project

-SNAC is a digital research project that focuses on obtaining records data from various archives, libraries, and museums, so the biographical history of individuals, ancestry, or institutions are incorporated into a single file as opposed to the data being spread throughout different associations, thereby lessen the task of searching various memory organizations to locate the knowledge one seeks.
+SNAC is a digital research project that focuses on obtaining records data from various archives, libraries, and museums, so the biographical history of individuals, ancestry, or institutions are incorporated into a single file as opposed to the data being spread throughout different associations, thereby lessening the task of searching various memory organizations to locate the knowledge one seeks.
 SNAC is used alongside other digital archives to connect related historical records.

 One of the project's tools is a radial-graph feature which helps identify a social network of a subject's connections to related historical individuals.

-The Institute for Advanced Technology in the Humanities (IATH), University of Virginia; the School of Information, University of California, Berkeley (SI/UCB), and the California Digital Library (CDL), University of California are the three primary organizations responsible for processing the different elements of the project.
+The Institute for Advanced Technology in the Humanities (IATH), University of Virginia, the School of Information, University of California, Berkeley (SI/UCB), and the California Digital Library (CDL), University of California, are the three primary organizations responsible for processing the different elements of the project.

-IATH conducts the project and also collect sourcing data from participating institutions, compile record descriptions from MARC catalogs and EAD finding aids, and turned them into EAC-CPF files.
+IATH conducts the project and also collects sourcing data from participating institutions, compiles record descriptions from MARC catalogs and EAD finding aids, and turns them into EAC-CPF files.

-SI/UCB manages the process of identifying and pairing similar EAC-CPF records to create a unifying file that searchable.
+SI/UCB manages the process of identifying and pairing similar EAC-CPF records to create a unifying file that is searchable.

-CDL utilizes the Extensible Text Framework (XTF) which connects the different sources that make up a single EAC-CPF file back to its primary resources.
+CDL utilizes the Extensible Text Framework (XTF), which connects the different sources that make up a single EAC-CPF file back to its primary resources.

 With a variety of organizations such as the Library of Congress, Smithsonian Institution, and British Library contributing data to the project, it allows the SNAC team to collect a substantial amount of information available on a subject.

 History

-SNAC was established in 2010, with funding from the National Endowment for the Humanities (NEH) by the National Archives and Records Administration (NARA), California Digital Library (CDL), Institute for Advanced Technology in the Humanities (IATH) at the University of Virginia and the University of California, Berkeley School of Information.
+SNAC was established in 2010, with funding from the National Endowment for the Humanities (NEH) by the National Archives and Records Administration (NARA), California Digital Library (CDL), Institute for Advanced Technology in the Humanities (IATH) at the University of Virginia, and the University of California's Berkeley School of Information.
 The Andrew W. Mellon Foundation funded the second phase of the project from 2012 to 2014.

-With the U.S. National Endowment for Humanities supplying financing, the first half of the project began, enabling the developers of SNAC to explore data extraction from the file creator and develop a model of the record description system.
-By gathering the contents found within the record creator, it helps to broaden the knowledge available on the entity biographical history.
+With the U.S. National Endowment for Humanities supplying funding, the first half of the project began, enabling the developers of SNAC to explore data extraction from the file creator and develop a model of the record description system.
+Gathering the contents found within the record creator helps to broaden the knowledge available on the entity biographical history.

 With the tremendous progress made in the initial stage, planning for the second half of the project centered on adding more contributors to continue to build a dissimilar of information.
-To help the SNAC team with the second portion of the project, funding was received from the U.S. Institution for Museum and Library Services while global initiatives was managed by the U.S. National Archives and Records Administration (NARA).
+To help the SNAC team with the second portion of the project, funding was received from the U.S. Institution for Museum and Library Services while global initiatives were managed by the U.S. National Archives and Records Administration (NARA).